Observable-Based Priors

 model = Octofitter.LogDensityModel(TutoriaPrime)

-LogDensityModel for System TutoriaPrime of dimension 11 with fields .ℓπcallback and .∇ℓπcallback
+LogDensityModel for System TutoriaPrime of dimension 11 and 12 epochs with fields .ℓπcallback and .∇ℓπcallback

 Now run the fit: